 Best Las Vegas EDM Nightclubs

-At 75,000 square feet, it’s one of the largest clubs in the world.
+At 75,000 square feet, it’s one of the largest EDM clubs in the world.

-The massive space is three stories tall, and the 65-foot-tall ceiling dome actually holds a 33-foot-wide, 22,000-pound kinetic chandelier consisting of eight massive concentric rings controlled with motion tracking, each moving independently in sync with the music.
+The massive space is three stories tall, and the 65-foot-tall ceiling dome holds a 33-foot-wide, 22,000-pound kinetic chandelier consisting of eight massive concentric rings.
+The super-tech lighting is controlled with motion tracking, with each of the rings moving independently in sync with the music.

 Other production elements of the chandelier include LED strips, theatrical lighting effects, and video projections choreographed with the music.